On-campus offerings and services listed here are currently unavailable due the COVID-19 pandemic.

 UCT offers writing support to help you refine your academic writing.
 Explore the offerings below to strengthen your skills and produce structured, grammatically correct and well-referenced academic papers.

 The Writing Centre, which is part of the Centre for Higher Education Development (CHED) offers one-on-one walk-in consultations with students from all faculties who want to improve their academic writing.
 They also have online resources for those who want to get some tips, and they offer workshops and short courses, such as the following listed below.

-Visit them online here, or in person in Room 9 of the Knowledge Commons at the Chancellor Oppenheimer Library.
+See the workshops and short courses, visit Room 9 of the Knowledge Commons at the Chancellor Oppenheimer Library.